learn-co-curriculum/dsc-mod-3-project-v2-1/README.md

 ## Goals and Overview

 Tanzania is a developing country with a large demand for water.
-Because of this waterpoints have been established all across the country.
+Because of this demand, waterpoints have been established all across the country.
 Many of these pumps are non-functional or need repairing.
-It is crucial to be able to determine when a pump might need a replacement or repair so that the people who rely on these waterpoints are safe.
+It is crucial to be able to determine when a pump might need replacement or repair so that the people who rely on these waterpoints are safe.
 The goal of this project was to use real data to construct a model using ensemble methods that could, as accurately as possible, predict the functionality status of water pumps in Tanzania based on select features.

 # Importing and First Impressions